mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-11-25-drawing-textures.md

 ### Penciling in Grain Texture

-Now to begins the fun of penciling in wood grain.
+Now begins the fun of penciling in wood grain textures.
 Start by selecting the medium brown from before and mixing it about 10% darker.
 Depending on the temperature of the wood's color it might be better to mix in a dark red to warm it, or a bluish green to cool it.
-Color is fairly subjective so you might have to play with the hue if the color shifts out of harmony with the base.
+Color is fairly subjective so you might have to play with the hue if the color shifts out of harmony from the base.

-Using a pencil, begin sketching in *fuzzy* lines to represent wood grain.
+Using the pencil tool, begin sketching in *fuzzy* lines to represent wood grain.
 If you look back at our photo reference the grains go up and down --- that's the direction to follow.

 <figure>
   <img src="{{ site.url }}/images/paper-53-wood-fuzzy-lines.jpg" alt="Screenshot of wood grain strokes">
   <figcaption>Keep the strokes loose and light to create a fuzzy and incomplete line.
 It helps to enhance the wood grain effect.</figcaption>
 </figure>

 Without changing the color switch to the brush and splash in the wood's darker spots.
 You may have to lighten the color some if it goes black too fast.
-Ideally you'll build up the dark with several layers versus just one to add depth.
+Ideally you'll build up the dark with several layers versus just to create richer tones.

 <div class="notice-info" markdown="1">
 #### ProTip: More Layers = Smoother Gradients